doctea/Microlidian/README.md

 - Trying to Serial.print() from the second core (screen+CV input) while serial is connected will hang the display!
 - Trying to Serial.print() generally seems to be unreliable and likely to cause crashes
-- Occasional glitching of output name display when on some track pages; intermittent crashes; probably caused by something overwriting selected output slot or something similar?
+- Occasional glitching of output name display when on some track pages; intermittent crashes bizarrely happening when rendering output labels on pattern page; ~~probably caused by something overwriting selected output slot or something similar?~~ ????
+- Slow loading presets causing pauses and problems

 ## Done